VoxML/VoxSim/README.md

 ### Latest Stable Package

-Download the required VoxSim required assets as a package [here](https://github.com/VoxML/voxicon/blob/master/packages/VoxSimPlatform.unitypackage.zip?raw=true), and import the package into your project.
-Everything should uncompress into the *Plugins* folder.
+Download the required VoxSim assets as a package [here](https://github.com/VoxML/voxicon/blob/master/packages/VoxSimPlatform.unitypackage.zip?raw=true), and extract the Unity package from the zip file.
+In Unity, delete the file that is in the Plugins folder titled `VoxSimPlatform`.
+Import the downloaded Unity package.
+Everything should appear in the *Plugins* folder.

-[//]: # (NOTE: Add instruction to delete empty VoxSimPlatform file, or just remove the submodule from the QS project?)
+Open manifest.json (path is VoxWorld-QS/Packages/manifest.json) and add `"com.unity.nuget.newtonsoft-json": "2.0.0"` to the end of the list in this file.

 ### Bleeding-edge Version